xldrkp/VUE2Markdown/README.markdown

 on a node or a link and enter remarks in the little text box.

 Unfortunately VUE's functions to export or print the map are insuffient.
-To compensate this I wrote this little Python script that generates a Markdown file which then can be converted to HTML, PDF or whatever.
-Have a look at the example PDF.
+To compensate this I wrote this little Python script that generates a Markdown file (see `ConceptMap.markdown`) which then can be converted to HTML, PDF or whatever.
+Have a look at the example
+PDF `ConceptMap.pdf`.

 Right now it is neccessary to change names for input and output files directly in the code.
 Feel free to fork and enhance!